CSCfi/csc-user-guide/docs/apps/arcgis.md

 For joining ArcGIS Online ask your University's ArcGIS contact person.

--   Guideline for the ArcGIS Online administrator: [Invite and add members]
+Guideline for the ArcGIS Online administrators:
+- [Invite and add members]
+- [Guidelines for granting ArcGIS licenses in ArcGIS Online].

 ------------------------------------------------------------------------

-### Virtual Campus
+## Virtual Campus

 Virtual Campus includes a wide selection of Internet courses about GIS, the focus is on ESRI tools and technology.
 A lot of Virtual Campus